Historic Scotland6 Days & 5 Nights

 On confirmation of your booking, you will receive a personalised itinerary and comprehensive information pack.
-This carefully curated pack, designed with our own local knowledge and expertise, will include driving directions, personal recommendations for places and attractions to stop at en route, and our recommendations for the best places to eat and drink.
+This carefully curated pack, designed with our own local knowledge and expertise, will include recommended driving routes, the must-see places and attractions to stop at en route, and our suggestions for the best places to eat and drink.

 It is a requirement of booking this tour with Macs Adventure that you have suitable travel insurance which covers you for the activity and emergency evacuation and hospital care.

 Your information pack will include a day-by-day itinerary, with recommended driving routes between overnight stops, as well as recommended detours and must-see sights and attractions.
 You can use Google maps to navigate the route on your phone, or we recommend using your car's sat-nav.
 If you are hiring a car we recommend adding on a sat-nav as internet signal in the Highlands isn't always reliable.

 ItineraryDay 1 Discover ancient St Andrews and Falkland Palace

 Your trip starts from Edinburgh, and if you have the time we highly recommend adding on additional nights in our vibrant capital city to make the very most out of your time in Scotland.